rdsea/sys4bigml/tutorials/tracing/teaching-tracingManualMLsys/README.md

 # direct to the core place
 cd /src/teaching_tracingmanual/

-# Build docker for yourself if need o.w you can use from ourside
+# Build docker for yourself if need o.w you can use from our site by skipping this step
-./2-buildDocker.sh <DockerHub_username> <Kubernetes_deployment_folder>
+./2-buildDocker.sh <DockerHub_username> deployment/app
 # NOTE optional check QoA4ML
 #./3-changeQoA4MLversion
 ```